stanford-crfm/levanter/docs/Blog-Post.md

 #### On-Demand Data Preprocessing

+Typically, data preprocessing is done in one of two ways: either it is performed offline, or it is performed

 Levanter can automatically spin up a Ray cluster using the nodes being used for training, using the typically impressive CPUs of those machines to preprocess data.
 This is especially useful for large data sets like [The Pile](https://pile.eleuther.ai/) or the [Red Pajama](https://github.com/togethercomputer/RedPajama-Data) dataset.
 Preprocessing can also be performed offline using a Ray cluster, or on a single machine.
 In all cases, the caches produced by preprocessing are fully reproducible, so that we can assure bitwise reproducibility even when preprocessing is performed on different machines.